jurciukonis/SM-quadruplet/README.md

 - The Mathematica notebook with examples for the model with hypercharge Y = 1/2 ["Quadruplet_Y12.nb"](https://github.com/jurciukonis/RGEs_for_multiplets/blob/main/Quadruplet_Y12.nb).

-- The Mathematica notebook with examples for the model with hypercharge Y = 1/2 ["Quadruplet_Y12K.nb"](https://github.com/jurciukonis/RGEs_for_multiplets/blob/main/Quadruplet_Y12K.nb).
+- The Mathematica notebook with examples for the non-renormalizable model with hypercharge Y = 1/2 ["Quadruplet_Y12K.nb"](https://github.com/jurciukonis/RGEs_for_multiplets/blob/main/Quadruplet_Y12K.nb).

 - For more information about the models and obtained results see refs. [[1](https://arxiv.org/abs/XXXX.XXXXX)] and [[2](https://arxiv.org/abs/2505.05272)].